 One important consideration is how to choose the matrix $\Mbf$ which defines the M-product.
 For time-varying graphs, we choose $\Mbf$ to be lower triangular and banded so that each frontal slice $(\Ae \times_3 \Mbf)_{::t}$ is a linear combination of the adjacency matrices $\Ae_{::\max(1,t-b+1)}, \ldots, \Ae_{::t}$, where we refer to $b$ as the ``bandwidth'' of $\Mbf$.
 This choice ensures that each frontal slice $(\Ae \times_3 \Mbf)_{::t}$ only contains information from current and past graphs that are close temporally.
-Specifically, the entries of $\Mbf$ are set to

-which implies that $\sum_{k} \Mbf_{tk} = 1$ for each $t$.
+We consider two variants of the lower banded triangular $\Mbf$ matrix in the experiments; see the supplement for details.
 Another possibility is to treat $\Mbf$ as a parameter matrix to be learned from the data.

 In order to avoid over-parameterization and improve the performance, we choose the weight tensor $\We$ (at each layer), such that each of the frontal slices of $\We$ in the transformed domain remains the same, i.e., $(\We \times_3 \Mbf)_{::t} = (\We \times_3 \Mbf)_{::t'}\: \forall t, t'$.
 In other words, the parameters in each layer are shared and learned over all the training instances.
 This reduces the number of parameters to be learned significantly.